-Pianist Eteri Andjaparidze has gained international acclaim as one of the most multifaceted artists and insightful pedagogues.
-She has performed on concert stages around the globe in solo and collaborative recitals and as a guest soloist with major orchestras including the London Symphony, Monte-Carlo Philharmonic, Montreal Symphony, Oregon Symphony, Quebec Symphony, Beijing and Shanghai Philharmonic Orchestras, Russian State Symphony, Moscow State Philharmonic, Moscow Radio Symphony, Moscow Virtuosi Chamber Orchestra, St. Petersburg Philharmonic, Georgian State and Tbilisi Symphony Orchestras, under the baton of Franz-Paul Decker, James DePreist, Vladimir Fedoseyev, Valery Gergiev, Djansug Kakhidze, Michel Plasson, Vladimir Spivakov, Yuri Temirkanov, and Pascal Verrot.
+Andjaparidze has appeared around the globe in solo and collaborative recitals and as a guest soloist with major orchestras including Montreal, Quebec, London and Oregon Symphonies, Beijing and Shanghai Philharmonics, Singapore Symphony, Russian State Symphony, Moscow State Philharmonic, Moscow Radio Symphony, Moscow Virtuosi Chamber Orchestra, St. Petersburg Philharmonic, Georgian State and Tbilisi Symphony Orchestras, under the baton of Franz-Paul Decker, James DePreist, Vladimir Fedoseyev, Valery Gergiev, Djansug Kakhidze, Dmitri Kitayenko, Michel Plasson, Vladimir Spivakov, Yuri Temirkanov, and Pascal Verrot.

-Andjaparidze has collaborated in a wide variety of chamber ensembles with instrumentalists and singers.
-Her innovative endeavor PianoTheatre has included special stage productions such as Spectral Scriabin,La boîte à joujoux by Claude Debussy, L'histoire de Babar by Francis Poulenc; La Voix humaine by Francis Poulenc / Jean Cocteau, Peter and the Wolf by Sergei Prokofiev, and They Got Music: Rachmaninoff and Gershwin.
+Andjaparidze has performed in various chamber ensembles and stage productions.
+Her innovative endeavor PianoTheatre has featured special artistic projects such as Spectral Scriabin; La boîte à joujoux by Debussy; L'histoire de Babar by Poulenc; La Voix humaine by Poulenc / Cocteau; Peter and the Wolf by Prokofiev; They Got Music: Rachmaninoff and Gershwin.